Dataset & Isolation

 • Click the wrench (🔧) on the left & go to Download Center

-• Select the category of the model (MDX-NET or VR)
+• Select the category of the model (Process Method)

 • Unfold its dropdown & select the model that you need